How To Finalize The Sale Of Your Car

 Wrap Up

 Unless you live in California, remove your license plates from the car or have them transferred at the DMV.
 You may have to return the plates to the DMV, depending on what state you are in.
 The buyer should contact his or her state’s DMV ahead of time to apply for temporary tags for the car.
-Contact the DMV to let them know the car has been transferred to a new owner, as well as your insurance company to either cancel your current policy or transfer it to a new vehicle.
+Contact the DMV to let them know the car has been transferred to a new owner.
+And contact your insurance company to either cancel your current policy or transfer it to a new vehicle.

 Find New Cars